Bob Jahnke

 Robert Hans George Jahnke ONZM (born 1951) is a New Zealand artist and educator, well-known for his graphic and sculptural artwork.
-He is a professor of Māori visual arts at Massey University.
+He is a professor at Massey University, founding Toioho ki Āpiti in 1991, the Māori visual arts degree programme in New Zealand.

 Biography and education

 Jahnke was born in 1951 in the Gisborne region and grew up in Waipiro Bay.
 His heritage is Māori, Samoan and Pākehā and he affiliates with the iwi Ngati Porou through three hapū: Ngāi Taharora, Te Whānau a Iritekura, and Te Whānau a Rakairoa.
-He has German ancestry on his Pākehā side.
+He has German and Irish ancestry on his Pākehā side.
 He was educated at Hato Paora College.

 At Ardmore Teachers' College in Papakura in 1970, Jahnke was formally taught painting, ceramics and art history and realised he wanted a career in the arts.
 However, he did not complete his teachers' college study.
 After that he worked in a furniture factory and in the evenings went to AIT to study life-drawing and design.

 Jahnke studied industrial design at Elam in Auckland starting in 1972, and went on to complete two master's degrees: a Master of Fine Arts in graphic design from Elam; and a Master of Fine Arts in experimental animation from the California Institute of the Arts.
 He has a Doctor of Philosophy (Māori Studies) from Massey University, supervised by Professor Mason Durie and awarded in 2006.
-The title of his doctoral thesis is He tataitanga ahua toi : the house that Riwai built, a continuum of Māori art.
+The title of his doctoral thesis is He tataitanga ahua toi: the house that Riwai built, a continuum of Māori art.